- Symptoms and Signs

 - While control and perfection are critical issues for individuals with anorexia, aspects of their life other than their eating habits are often found to be out of control as well.
 Many have, or have had at some point in their lives, addictions to alcohol, drugs, or gambling.
 Compulsions involving sex, exercise, housework, and shopping are not uncommon.
 In particular, people with anorexia often exercise compulsively to speed up the weight-loss process.

 - Symptoms of anorexia in men tend to co-occur with other psychological problems and more commonly follow a period of being overweight than in women.
 Men with anorexia also tend to be more likely to have a distorted body image.

 - Compared to symptoms in men, symptoms of anorexia in women tend to more frequently include a general displeasure with their body and a possibly stronger desire to be thin.
 Women with anorexia also tend to experience more perfectionism and cooperativeness.

-In addition to the mental effects of anorexia, physical effects of this disorder in children and teens include a number of issues that are associated with growth and development inherent in this age group.
+In addition to the mental effects of anorexia, the physical effects of this disorder in children and teens include a number of issues that are associated with growth and development inherent in this age group.
 Examples of symptoms and signs of anorexia in childhood and adolescence can include a slowing of the natural increase in height or a slowed development of other body functions like menses.